andrewshawcare/example-component/README.md

 # example-component
-Renders an interactive view of a web component with a data editor and test reporter
+Renders an interactive view of a web component with a data editor and test reporter.